 United States Government

 United States Government is a full-year course taken in the senior year.
 This course provides students with an in-depth look at the foundations and functions of American government.
 Major themes and topics of study include the history of American democracy and government; the Constitution and Bill of Rights; citizenship; political parties and the election process; Congress and the legislative process; the Presidency and the executive branch; the federal bureaucracy; and the Supreme Court, the lower federal courts, and major landmark decisions.

 Advanced Placement United States Government and Politics

 The world in 1900 was poised on the threshold of one of the most remarkable periods of change in human history.
-This class explores the clashes between nations and how these were affected by industrialization, the rise of mass politics, the collapse of monarchical orders and the coming of mass urbanization.
-Some focus is placed on strategy, tactics, and weaponry.
+This class will explore the clashes between nations and how these were affected by industrialization, rise of mass politics, the collapse of monarchical orders and the coming of mass urbanization.
+Some focus will be placed on strategy, tactics, and weaponry.